Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 configuration.<br>
 When finished, the bot should launch successfully and maybe even start your servers already, if configured.

+> ⚠️ **Attention!**<br>
-**Attention:** You should shut down your DCS servers during the bots installation, as it places its own LUA hooks inside the servers Scripts directories.
+> You should shut down your DCS servers during the bots installation, as it places its own LUA hooks inside
+> the servers Scripts directories.

 ---
 ## Configuration